brianrobles204/Music-Integration/README.md

 #### Manual Installation

 1. Download and extract.
-2. Put the folder `music-integration@brianrobles204` in `~/.local/share/gnome-shell/extensions/`
-3. As root, put `org.gnome.shell.extensions.musicintegration.gschema.xml` in `/usr/share/glib-2.0/schemas/`
-4. As root, in terminal, run: `# glib-compile-schemas /usr/share/glib-2.0/schemas/`
+2. Using a terminal, change your current directory to the extracted folder.
+3. Enter the following:

+    ./autogen.sh
+    ./configure --prefix=/usr
+    make
+    sudo make install

-5. Restart the shell (Alt+F2, enter r, press enter) or log out and in.
+4. Restart the shell (Alt+F2, enter r, press enter) or log out and in.
-6. Using Gnome Tweak Tool, enable the extension. `# gnome-tweak-tool`
+5. Using Gnome Tweak Tool, enable the extension. `# gnome-tweak-tool`

 ----